European shares fall on weak China data, ASML slides after results

 * New business in-flows lift Hargreaves Lansdown shares

-LONDON/MILAN, Oct 14 European shares fell for a third day on Wednesday as new concerns about deflationary pressures in China hit equity markets, while technology group ASML and builder Skanska slid after weak business updates.
+LONDON, Oct 14 European shares fell on Wednesday as new concerns about deflationary pressures in China impacted equity markets, while technology group ASML and builder Skanska slid after weak business updates.

 Data on Wednesday showed that consumer inflation in China eased more than expected in September while producer prices fell for the 43rd straight month.

-European stocks have retreated from those April peaks, due partly to the signs of weakness in China, the world's second biggest economy and a major overseas market for European companies such as carmakers and luxury goods groups.
+European stocks have fallen back from those April peaks, due partly to the signs of weakness in China, the world's second biggest economy and a major overseas market for European companies such as carmakers and luxury goods groups.

-"Chinese data are weighing on sentiment, along with a disappointing earning reports from JPMorgan in the U.S. But we shouldn't forget that we've just left behind the best week of the year and some profit taking is normal," said Marco Vailati, head of research at Cassa Lombarda, said.

-Data on Wednesday showing euro zone industrial output fell in August was giving another reason to take profit, he said.
+"The general situation in China appears to be indicating weak domestic demand.
+Overall sentiment on equity markets is weak," said Peter Dixon at Commerzbank.

-Sweden-based builder Skanska fell more than 8 percent, its worst day since August 2011, after it said writedowns would hit its third quarter profits.
+Skanska also fell more than 7 percent, its worst day since August 2011, after it said writedowns would hit its third quarter profits.

-Danish jewellery firm Pandora fell 6 percent after a dealer survey pointed to softer sales in the U.S..

 Even though Hargreaves reported a drop in first quarter assets under administration, investors were pleased by the fact that the company's new business in-flows had hit a record high.